A Lesson to Learn: Sea Limited (SE)

-Sea Limited (NYSE:SE) went down by -3.58% from its latest closing price compared to the recent 1-year high of $372.70.
-The company’s stock price has collected -2.46% of loss in the last five trading sessions.
+Sea Limited (NYSE:SE) went down by -6.78% from its latest closing price compared to the recent 1-year high of $372.70.
+The company’s stock price has collected 30.13% of gains in the last five trading sessions.
 Barron’s reported on 01/05/22 that Sea Ltd. Stock Extends Losses After Tencent Cuts Stake

 Is It Worth Investing in Sea Limited (NYSE :SE) Right Now?